GeoscienceAustralia/ptha/R/examples/source_contours_2_unit_sources/tutorial.md

 The source contours will be used to define the unit sources, so they should only cover areas where you want unit sources to be made.
-On a typical subduction zone they would extend from the subduction zone trench to a depth of around 50 km, though the latter depth may vary (see e.g.  Berryman et al., 2015).
+On a typical subduction zone they would extend from the subduction zone trench to a depth of around 50 km, though the latter depth may vary (see e.g. *Berryman et al., 2015, The GEM Faulted Earth Subduction Interface Characterisation Project:
+Version 2.0 – April 2015*)

 The unit sources will be arranged in a logically rectangular grid which covers the source contours.
 The number of unit-sources down-dip and along-strike is